Byron Bay is world famous for its pristine beaches.

 We have plenty of breathtaking waterfalls, which can be accessed through various trails.
 What you experience will of course depend on the time of year, how much rainfall there’s been (it goes without saying falls are more impressive after a deluge!) and the temperature.

 Be well prepared by checking on the weather conditions beforehand.
-And don’t forget to pack a hat, sunscreen, insect repellent, plenty of water…and a generous spirit of adventure.
+And don’t forget to pack a hat, sunscreen, insect repellent, plenty of water, snacks …and a generous spirit of adventure.

 Here’s a snapshot of some waterfalls near Byron Bay well worth checking out.